tysosdev/Supreme-Games/README.md

+To get to the games type gmes
+there is no text box or anything just press the keys
 # Supreme Games family of sites
 The Supreme game site(once its done(it'll never be done) many more emulators coming soon